Slhanay

 The use of the term "squaw" as a name for the dome is controversial.
 For a long time, no alternative had been successfully applied, probably due in large part to local tradition and an inability to get such an alternative name to "stick".
 This was remedied in 2009 when the new name Slhanay was adopted for the area after consultation with local First Nations.

 The Slhanay is situated within the boundaries of the Stawamus Chief Provincial Park.
 A partially maintained hiking trail, accessible from the Chief's main "backside" trail, leads to the Slhanay summit area.
-This trail is rugged and the Slhanay summit area is seldom visited.
-However, the sheer rock walls on Slhanay's west face are greatly appreciated by rock climbers who access them from the nearby Mamquam Forest Service Road.
+This trail is rugged and the Slhanay summit area is rarely visited.
+However, the sheer rock walls on Slhanay's west face are appreciated by rock climbers who access them from the nearby Mamquam Forest Service Road.